Murtaza-001/AWS_Projects/Simple_powerOfmath_app/readme.md

 - click on choose a file an upload the html file from your Local system (provided the code below copy from it)
 - Note that it should be Zip file and Name the file index.html (make sure tha file below i provided make it into zip first) and then upload the file
 - After all done check for Domain url in the amplify and click on domain to check the html website that we uploaded.
+- We will update the code later in the following steps to fully leverage the power of all the services used in this project..

   ```
   <!DOCTYPE html>
   <html>